tarrie/journal/README.md

 	- Need to design the UI for this before we add the api.
 	- Need to design the UI for email event invites as well.
 - Also email blast invitations - email integration - calender integration

+***Recap for today***
+- Finished data model
+- Created classes for privacy and link sharing of events basically works like event privacy on FB, and link sharing settings via Google Docs
+- Created table its called "tarrie.io".
+The schema is super flexible so the main part is figuring out the JAVA SDK for DynamoDb
+- The API actually doesn't need to be implemented just the underlying functions.
+The main part of the underlying functions is to implement the [Data Model](https://docs.google.com/spreadsheets/d/1Z7QqBW91Jye4lVplfZYxUCWf3E1UgJoHvRGOWgsBwdU/edit?usp=sharing)